rhinstaller/anaconda/docs/boot-options.rst

 ``inst.repo=hd:<device>:<path>``
     Mount the given disk partition and install from the given path.

+    This accepts not just an installable tree directory in the ``<path>`` element, but you can also specify an ``.iso`` file.
+That ISO file is then mounted and used as the installation tree.
+This is often used for simulating a standard DVD installation using a local ``DVD.iso`` image.

 ``inst.repo=[http,https,ftp]://<host>/<path>``
     Look for an installable tree at the given URL.